leonschwanitz/leonschwanitz/README.md

 Leon, 25 years old.
 Loving Science & Technology.
 Building Apps & Products for people like you.

+💬 Ask me about any tech-related stuff.
+📫 How to reach me: Email - leon@28minds.com
+⚡ It’s all 0’s and 1’s

 ## 🔭 Projects
 #### [HabitTeam](https://habitteam.app)
 The Idea of an app that inspires millions of people inspire & motivate each other.
 Download the app & upgrade yourself. 📱✨